-Prevent: all schools must have due regard to the need to prevent pupils from being drawn into extremism, terrorism or being radicalised.
+Prevent: all schools must have due regard to the need to prevent pupils from being drawn into terrorism or being radicalised.
 We will ensure that staff are provided with appropriate training and information to enable them to assess the risk of children being drawn into extremist ideas that are part of terrorist ideology and identify any child who may be at risk and how to support them.
 We will also ensure that children are safe from terrorist and extremist material when accessing the internet in school.
 Concerns will be discussed with the child's parents whenever possible and with the Local Authority Prevent coordinator and referrals made to the Channel programme when appropriate.
-We understand our responsibilities as set out in the Prevent Duty and legislation and will ensure these are adhered to.